 - Phool Sagar Palace

-Bundi’s well-preserved step-wells, historic sites, and artistic heritage make it a delightful and culturally rich among places to visit in Rajasthan, perfect for those seeking an off-the-beaten-path experience.
+Bundi’s well-preserved step-wells, historic sites, and artistic heritage make it a delightful and culturally rich among best places to visit in Rajasthan, perfect for those seeking an off-the-beaten-path experience.

 13. Sawai Madhopur: Gateway to Ranthambore